CapgeminiNorway/AgileArchitect/manuscript/disciplines/information_architect.md

 # Information Architect

-The Information Architecture is currently based on the following book:
+The Information Architecture can based on the following book:

 **Information Architecture: For the Web and Beyond 4th Edition: **